AkhilSam308/MachineLearning_101/04_Optical_Super_Resolution/Readme.md

+> Note: This project was a part of Machine Learning for Earth Observation (ML4EO) usecases designed for presenting to the participants of ESA SpaceApp Camp 2020
 ## Product Summary
 This use case is an implememtation of a Random Forest Super Resolution.
 The method (adapted from [CosmiQ/RFSR](https://github.com/CosmiQ/RFSR)) is a random forest regressor with standard parameters.
 Google colab was used as the platform for implememtation.